Rachael Lampa: 2011–present

 In 2011, Lampa and Tyler Ward, produced a cover of "Rocketeer" by Far East Movement.
 She signed with Universal Music Christian Group and later released her fifth studio album, All We Need, on September 27, 2011.
 The lead single, "Remedy", was released on July 26, 2011.

-Starting in August 2011, Lampa took part with a vocal group made up of fellow friends and musicians from Nashville called "The Collective" during the third season of the NBC musical reality show The Sing-Off.
-The Collective made it up to week six of the show before being eliminated from the series.
-On January 15, 2013, Lampa was featured in a music video with recording artist Jonathan Thulin.
-The song "Bombs Away" was co-written and stars Lampa.
-The video received critical and fan praise for its unique approach to the gospel.
-In June 2014, she provided special guest vocals on "Infinite", a single by Kevin Max.
+Beginning in August 2011, Lampa and a vocal group made up of fellow friends and musicians from Nashville called "The Collective" appeared on the third season of the NBC musical reality show The Sing-Off.
+The Collective made it up to week six of the show before being eliminated.
+On January 15, 2013, she was featured in a music video with recording artist Jonathan Thulin.
+She co-wrote the song "Bombs Away" and stars in the video.
+The video received critical and fan praise for its unique approach presenting the gospel.
+In June 2014, she provided special guest vocals for "Infinite", a single by Kevin Max.

 In 2015, she began working as a backing vocalist for Irish singer/musician, Hozier.
-They toured extensively and internationally.
-They appeared on Saturday Night Live, The Tonight Show Starring Jimmy Fallon, The Ellen DeGeneres Show, Jimmy Kimmel Live!, and Late Night with Seth Meyers, among others.
-They also appeared on the Grammy's singing a collaboration with Annie Lennox, American Music Awards, and performed at the Glastonbury Festival.
+They toured extensively and internationally appearing on Saturday Night Live, The Tonight Show Starring Jimmy Fallon, The Ellen DeGeneres Show, Jimmy Kimmel Live!, and Late Night with Seth Meyers among others.
+They also appeared on the Grammys singing a collaboration with Annie Lennox, at the American Music Awards, and performed at the Glastonbury Festival in Somerset, England.

-In 2017, she began posting about working on new music.
-She released a cover of the hymn, "Turn Your Eyes Upon Jesus", late in the year and made it available on all major streaming platforms, and filmed a visual for the track.
+In 2017, Lampa posted that she was working on new music.
+She released a cover of the hymn, "Turn Your Eyes Upon Jesus" late in the year; it was available on all major streaming platforms and she filmed a video for the track.
+In 2018, she was featured on the song "You Got Fire", with Remedy Drive, which was included on their album The North Star.
 In 2019, she released "Side of my Heart".

-In 2022, she released "Perfectly Loved", featuring TobyMac.
-The single has currently reached a peak position of 3 on the Billboard Hot Christian Songs chart.

 Personal life

 Lampa graduated from Monarch High School in May 2003.
 While in high school, she was a starting point guard for the girls basketball team.

+Lampa resides in Nashville and married Brendan McCarthy on March 27, 2010.
+After almost two years on the road with Hozier, Lampa returned home and announced that she was expecting her first son, Jackson, who was born on September 18, 2016.
+Six years later on October 19, 2022, Lampa had her second child and son, Leo Kai.
+Leo has Down syndrome.

-She married Brendan McCarthy on March 27, 2010.
-Lampa and singer, Stacie Orrico, are close friends.
-Lampa resides in Nashville.
-She has dipped in and out of recording and touring, both as the artist and the support.
-She has said that the periods of silence were for personal searching, for identity checks, and to maintain a true and authentic Christian faith.
+Lampa and singer Stacie Orrico are close friends.

+Lampa has been recording music and touring off and on, both as the headlining artist and the support performer.
+She said that the periods of silence were for personal searching, for identity checks, and to maintain a true and authentic Christian faith.
 "There have been some trying moments, but I knew eventually I needed to stop distracting myself and really lean into it."
-After almost two years on the road with Hozier, Lampa returned home and announced that she was expecting her first son, Jackson, who was born on September 18, 2016.
-Six years later on October 19th, 2022, Lampa had her second child and son, Leo Kai.